 The grip features foam EVA for ultimate grip, and the handle section that opens and closes the jaws has a prominent tab to make opening and releasing of the grip to release the fish very easy with no struggling.

-The jaws feature the very successful heart style shape, and the gripper also comes with a lanyard to secure to you or your boat, preventing loss.
+The jaws feature a very successful heart-style shape, and the gripper also comes with a lanyard to secure to you or your boat, preventing loss.

 Grips are another factor considered, and this comes down to personal preference on grip material, as most grippers have some sort of gripping aid.